rishi-koul/Shopify-Winter2022-Challenge/README.md

 # Shopify-Winter2022-Challenge: Backend Developer Intern Challenge
-Built an image repository which allows the user to register, login, upload and download images, delete images, and share images with other users
+Built an image repository which the following features

+ - Secured Authentication (login, signup)
+ - Uploading/Downloading images
+ - Delete images
+ - Sharing images with other users

 ### For a video demonstration visit
 -  [Youtube Video](https://youtu.be/70dXZQCRH48)